Project Archive

 Suggestions of possible follow-on projects, further readings, or

 other open ends invite continued learning.
-Advise for
+Advice for

 variations in assignment design can help other instructors create